ooddle

 When to Use These Techniques

 Stress-related hair loss usually resolves on its own within six to nine months once the underlying stress is reduced.
 If shedding continues past nine months, or if you notice patches of complete hair loss, see a dermatologist.
 Other conditions like alopecia areata, thyroid disorders, iron deficiency, and androgenetic alopecia look similar and require different treatment.
+A blood panel that includes ferritin, full thyroid markers, and vitamin D often reveals contributors that are easy to address.

 Hair loss is often the body's way of saying the past year was harder than you admitted.
 Listening matters more than panicking.